ErikMogensen/functions-e2e-http-to-eventhubs/README.md

 ![Diagram showing customer feedback HTTP calls into an Azure Functions Flex Consumption app then sending that data to Event Hubs through a VNet, for further downstream processing](./img/HTTP-VNET-EH.png)

 > [!IMPORTANT]
-> This sample creates several resources, includin an Event Hubs Premium namespace with 100 partitions.
+> This sample creates several resources, including an Event Hubs Premium namespace with 100 partitions.
 Make sure to delete the resource group after testing to minimize charges.

 ## Prerequisites